 His wife, Cora died in 1975 of a stroke at the young age of fifty-six.
 On September 8, 1979 he married Dawna Neves Randall, born October 22, 1924 to Wilford Trane and Mary Carling Neves, and they served together on three missions to Scotland, England and Ireland.
 LeGrand died April 23, 2001 leaving 57 grandchildren and 45 great-grandchildren.
 Dawna died October 21, 2008.

 Peter L and Sarah Blanche Myers Adamson: Peter was born November 9, 1876 to Alexander and Mary Hutchinson Adamson.
-He married Blanche December 20, 1898 and they moved to Highland (#45 on the 1958 Highland map) within a few years.
+He married Blanche December 20, 1898 and they moved to Highland (#45 on the 1958 Highland map - interactive, larger) within a few years.
 Blanche was born January 21, 1881 to George Yost and Mary Ann Whiting Myers.
 The 1900 census shows them living in American Fork but they are in Highland in 1910, 1920 and 1930.

 They were parents of at least seven children: Leland Myers, Jennavie, Erma, Thelma, Delbert, Effie and Nelda LaRae.
 Pete died November 4, 1942 and Blanche died March 18, 1958.
 They are buried in the American Fork Cemetery.